Insuring Your Leased Vehicle

 Do I pay for the insurance of a leased vehicle?

 When leasing a vehicle, you are still responsible for insuring it and, therefore, the one that is responsible for paying for the cover.
-Leasing from Vanarama already includes many benefits including free and fast delivery and road tax, but insurance is not included in your lease monthly payments.
+Leasing from Vanarama already includes many benefits including free and fast delivery, road tax and Total Lease Care, but insurance is not included in your lease monthly payments.

 Vehicle insurance must be fully comprehensive, and the hirer obtaining finance must be the main policyholder or a named driver on the insurance certificate.